Author business cards in the digital age? Yes, writers create business cards to simplify communication with their publishers and readers.

 1. Pick a design that suits you

-Authors can go for a minimalist or traditional design that matches their author brand.
-For this option, all you need to do is write down your name (or pen name) and email, and make sure you write them in your brand colors and fonts.
+Authors can go for a minimalist or traditional designs that match their author brand.
+When you make your design, your name (or pen name) and email, should be in your brand colors and fonts.

 1.1.
 New tech

 New technologies can make our lives easier and sometimes even more exciting.
 This goes for business cards too.

 Including a QR code on your card can make all the difference with printed products.
 A QR code gets users to your site in a matter of seconds.

 Magnets have not lost their relevance; many still adore them as a way to decorate their fridge doors.
 Why not have readers display your info where they can see it?

 1.3.
 Bookmark design

 You can turn your writer's business card into a bookmark.
 After all, this is probably the best way a reader can use your printed material.